 |Title:||Optimism across cultures: are Chinese more functionally optimistic and Westerners more defensively optimistic?|

 |Department:||Department of Applied Social Studies|

 |Supervisor:||Dr. Lai Julilan Chuk Ling|

-|Appears in Collections:||Applied Social Studies - Undergraduate Final Year Projects - Psychology |
+|Appears in Collections:||Applied Social Sciences - Undergraduate Final Year Projects - Psychology |

-Items in CityU IR are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in Digital CityU Collections are protected by copyright, with all rights reserved, unless otherwise indicated.